Armstrong2035/bezalel-web-client/README.md

 - Zustand is used for local state (onboarding progress, segment ideas, etc.).
 - API calls update Firestore and synchronize state.

----

-Feel free to expand this section as your project